luposdate3000/luposdate3000/documentation/installation/README-windows.md

 click on "new"
 add the path to the kotlin-compiler The compiler is located in a subfolder of your cloned kotlin repository.
-In my case it is "C:\Users\benja\luposdate\kotlin\dist\kotlinc\bin" click "ok" on every window (3 times)
+In my case it is "C:\Users\benja\luposdate\kotlin\dist\kotlinc\bin" click "ok" additionally create a new environment variable named "KOTLIN_HOME" and let it point to "C:\Users\benja\luposdate\kotlin\dist\kotlinc" click "ok" on every window (2 times)

 restart gitbash, if it is still open